Aswin-Hariram/my-portfolio-2.0/Backend/README.md

 - **AI-powered Chatbot**: Uses LangChain and Google Generative AI to answer questions about Aswin's portfolio
 - **Document Processing**: Parses PDF resume/portfolio document for accurate information retrieval
 - **Vector Search**: Utilizes FAISS for efficient semantic search in the document
-- **Contact Form Handling**: Processes and forwards contact form submissions
+- **Contact Form Handling**: Processes and forwards contact form submissions with SMS notifications via Twilio
 - **Dockerized**: Easy deployment with Docker
 - **CORS Support**: Configured for cross-origin requests from the frontend